 Jay has helped hundreds of clients plan their estates and manage the transfer of a loved-one’s property after their death.
 Jay has helped his clients administer millions of dollars of inherited assets through the trust and probate process, saving families from suffering delay and heartache.
 Jay has raised the bar in his field.

-Jay has presented his understanding of trust and estates law at various groups, medical and religious organizations, and in other venues.
+Jay has presented his understanding of trust and probate law at various groups, medical and religious organizations, and in other venues.
 He graduated cum laude from the University of San Francisco School of Law in San Francisco, California.
 While in law school, James served as an extern for the Honorable A. James Robertson II in the civil division of San Francisco Superior Court.
 James was a member of the University of San Francisco Law Review and served as the Technical Editor for the University of San Francisco Intellectual Property Law Bulletin.
 As an advocate on USF’s Advanced Moot Court Teams, James won Second Place Oralist at the West Coast, Saul Lefkowitz Moot Court Competition.

 Jay lives in San Francisco near Golden Gate Park with his wife, Angel, and their three children.
 Besides practicing the law, Jay brews beer, plays bluegrass music, and enjoys watching Game of Thrones on HBO.